 The final will not cover material from the last class on the probabilistic method.
-It will also not focus on material from before the midterm (Lectures 1-12 up to stochastic trace estimation).
+It will also not focus on material from before the midterm (Lectures 1-6).
 However, you should be able to use the tools developed in the first half of the course.
 E.g.,